abhchand/github-scripts/README.md

 You can create a new `GITHUB_ACCESS_TOKEN` [here](https://github.com/settings/tokens).

-The `GITHUB_OTP_SECRET` (one-time password) auth token can be found in your `otpauth` URL provided github provides when you first set up 2FA.
-This is the URL that's presented as a QR code for you to scan with apps like Google Authenticator or 1Password.
+The `GITHUB_OTP_SECRET` (one-time password) auth token can be found in your `otpauth` URL that github provides when you first set up 2FA.
+(This is the URL that's presented as a QR code for you to scan with apps like Google Authenticator or 1Password.)

 ```
 otpauth://totp/GitHub:abhchand?secret=abcdefg&issuer=GitHub